alulsh/DC-Tech-Women-And-NB-Websites/README.md

 [http://www.alexandraulsh.com/DC-Tech-Women-Websites](http://www.alexandraulsh.com/DC-Tech-Women-Websites/)

 ## About
 This is a collection of personal and portfolio websites of women and non-binary people in the Washington, D.C. technology community.
-It not only serves as a resource and inspiration for people creating their own personal or portfolio websites, but also showcases the collective accomplishments of women and non-binary people in the Washington, D.C. technology community.
+It not only serves as a resource and inspiration for people creating their own personal or portfolio websites, but also showcases the collective accomplishments of women (cis and trans) and non-binary people in the Washington, D.C. technology community.

-Many of the people listed are members of [DCFemTech's organizations](http://dcfemtech.github.io/organizations.html) or attend [DCFemTech](http://dcfemtech.github.io/) events.

 ## I want to submit my website
 You can submit your personal or portfolio website to the list in two ways: